flagos-ai/website/docs/flagtree_en/FlagTree_overview/compilation_architecture/features-hints.md

 ## Hints introduction

 Hints provides a non-invasive performance hints injection mechanism that enables hardware-aware optimizations while maintaining full compatibility with native Triton code.
-The mechanism is simple: programmers add inline comments (`#@hint: <hint_name>`) to the corresponding Triton operations (e.g., `tl.load`) to provide hardware-aware optimization hints.
+The mechanism is simple: programmers add inline comments (`#@hint: <hint_name>`) to the corresponding Triton operations (for example, `tl.load`) to provide hardware-aware optimization hints.
 These hints are encoded as MLIR (Multi-Level Intermediate Representation) attributes during compilation, enabling the mid-end and backend to apply hardware-aware optimizations and multi-platform dynamic adaptation based on an elastic verification strategy.

 This mechanism provides the following characteristics: